expo/expo/docs/pages/guides/config-plugins.md

 ## Introspection

 Introspection is an advanced technique used to read the evaluated results of modifiers without generating any code in the project.
 This can be used to quickly debug the results of [static modifications](#static-modification) without needing to run prebuild.
+You can interact with introspection live, by using the [preview feature](https://github.com/expo/vscode-expo#expo-preview-modifier) of `vscode-expo`.

 You can try introspection by running `expo config --type introspect` in a project.